What’s A Turbocharger & How Does It Work?

 How An ICE Works

-A specific ratio of fuel and air is mixed and injected into the cylinders, compressed, and ignited in the combustion chamber.
+A specific ratio of fuel and air is mixed and injected into the cylinders as the piston moves downward.
+When it comes back up, the mixture is compressed and ignited in the combustion chamber.
 This burning of fuel causes the expansion of gasses and that pushes the piston downwards.
 The same process occurs in the rest of the cylinders in a set firing order.

 When the piston comes back up again, the exhaust valve opens allowing the exhaust gasses to be expelled from the cylinder.
 Since a finite amount of fuel can be burnt in the combustion chamber at any given time, larger displacement engines are needed to create more power.